jiang93/raspberry_pi_network_setup/README.txt

 Below are the files associated for hosting this application.

 The hosting of the webpage is using the systemctl.
-Here is the .service file associate for running the webpage.
+Here are the .service and .sh files associate for running the network configuration webpage.

 package needed:
 1. sudo apt install dnsmasq